T3gu1a/HyperTypeSeq/README.md

 ## Installation

-The easiest way to use **HyperTypeSeq** in Maple is by putting the file HyperTypeSeq.mla in your working directory and include the lines
+One can use **HyperTypeSeq** in Maple by putting the file HyperTypeSeq.mla in your working directory and include the lines
 ```
   > restart;